galmeida9/Software-Architecture-20-21/as-report.md

 ### 1.2 Architecture

 ![Performance Architecture](report-resources/performance-architecture.png)
-This architecture represents the current architecture of Quizzes Tutor, since as we will see bellow in the test results, there was no need to make in changes to comply with the established scenarios.
+This architecture represents the current architecture of Quizzes Tutor, since as we will see bellow in the test results, there was no need to make any changes to comply with the established scenarios.

 ### 1.3 Tests